 Depending on the market, you may be able to negotiate seller concessions to help with closing costs.
 But that’s less likely in a hot seller’s market.

 One easy way to get help with closing costs is to see if you qualify for a home buyer rebate.
 We recommend the Clever Cash Back buyer rebate program.
-If you live in a qualifying state, you’ll get up to 0.5% of your home’s purchase price back in your pocket after closing in cash.
+If you live in a qualifying state, you’ll get cash back of your home’s purchase price in your pocket after closing in cash.
 It’s a cost-effective way to reimburse yourself part of your closing costs—or fund your first home improvement project.

 How much are closing costs for buyers?